My history of treatment is on the about page of this blog.

 Find a purpose for living and live for it.

 Seek out all of your self doubts, and face them – they can only hide in the darkness of your fear; they cannot survive in the light of close examination.
+[Seeking out all the implicit assumptions in language and culture is a job of decades, not days or weeks.]

 Build your self-esteem.
+Make conscious cooperative choices.

 Hang out with supportive people.

-Find a way of helping others.
+Human beings are fundamentally cooperative social animals, find a way of helping others.

 Be prepared to ask for help.
 Most people are very willing to help, but too afraid to offer.